Ian Jack

-Ian Grant Jack (7 February 1945 – 28 October 2022) was a British reporter, writer and editor.
+Ian Grant Jack FRSL (7 February 1945 – 28 October 2022) was a British reporter, writer and editor.
 He edited the Independent on Sunday, the literary magazine Granta and wrote regularly for The Guardian.

 Early life

 Jack was born in Farnworth, Lancashire, on 7 February 1945, to parents who had migrated from Fife in 1930.
 Jack's mother, Isabella (née Gillespie), was born in Kirkcaldy and brought up in Hill of Beath, and his father Henry was born in Dunfermline.
-The family returned to Scotland when he was seven, in 1952.
+The family returned to Scotland when he was seven years old, in 1952.
 He grew up in North Queensferry and was educated there and at Dunfermline High School.